hackingScienceBridgeAcademy/bridge-academy/docs/magic_eight_ball.md

 <iframe src="https://trinket.io/embed/python/08820f7aef?outputOnly=true" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-To get the answer, press the middle-joystick button (ENTER).
-In the version you will make, you have to shake the Sense HAT to get the answer.
+To get the answer, press the middle joystick button (ENTER on your keyboard).

+In the version you will make, you will shake the Sense HAT to get the answer.
 Unfortunately you can't shake the virtual Sense HAT on Trinket, so in the version above we used the joystick instead.